- Fellowship - Boston University Medical Center (2008-2010), Infectious Diseases

 - American Society of Tropical Medicine & Hygiene (2017), Member

-- Johnson Hopkins Internal Medicine Board Review, 5th Ed.
+- Selected Topics in Infectious Disease in Johnson Hopkins Internal Medicine Board Review, 5th Ed.

 Cerebrospinal fluid (1,3)-ß-D-glucan detection as an aid for diagnosis of iatrogenic fungal meningitis.

 Lyons JL, Roos KL, Marr KA, Neumann H, Trivedi JB, Kimbrough DJ, Steiner L, Thakur KT, Harrison DM, Zhang SX Journal of clinical microbiology 2013 Apr 51 4 1285-7

 Iatrogenic Exserohilum infection of the central nervous system: mycological identification and histopathological findings.

 Bell WR, Dalton JB, McCall CM, Karram S, Pearce DT, Memon W, Lee R, Carroll KC, Lyons JL, Gireesh ED, Trivedi JB, Cettomai D, Smith BR, Chang T, Tochen L, Ratchford JN, Harrison DM, Ostrow LW, Stevens RD, Chen L, Zhang SX Modern pathology : an official journal of the United States and Canadian Academy of Pathology, Inc 2013 Feb 26 2 166-70

 Fatal exserohilum meningitis and central nervous system vasculitis after cervical epidural methylprednisolone injection.